snippet-java/nodejs-cloudant-api-example/README.md

 the `Deploy to Bluemix` button at your repository.

-If you want to change the name of the Cloudant instance that gets created, the memory allocated to the application or other deploy-time options, have a look in `manifest.yml`.
+If you want to change the name of the Cloudant instance that gets created, the memory allocated to the application or other deploy-time options, have a look in `manifest.yml` and `.bluemix/pipeline.yml`.

 ### Privacy Notice